A German Immigrant Girl Shares Her Adventure

 I explained my loss to Mrs. G., who sympathized with me in my misfortune, and promised to do what she could to help me recover my lost treasure.
 But I had little faith that I would ever be found, and it was not.

 At first, I found it impossible to sew more than part of the day.
-Still, as my strength increased, I improved the hours to the uttermost, and in time had the satisfaction of feeling that the terrible debt, which at first it had seemed so impossible for me to cancel, was rapidly diminishing, and would, without doubt, in a short time be fully paid.
+Still, as my strength increased, I improved the hours to the uttermost and, in time, had the satisfaction of feeling that the terrible debt, which at first it had seemed so impossible for me to cancel, was rapidly diminishing and would, without doubt, in a short time be fully paid.

 This was finally accomplished, and then I went to my physician in the hope of being as fortunate in finding a way of paying him.
 But, as they did not need my services in his family, he kindly told me that I need give myself no trouble regarding his bill.
 If I found it convenient to pay him in the future, I might do so, otherwise to think no more of it.